-The University of the Third Age, U3A, a learning co-operative for retired people, was founded in France and has a huge membership world-wide.
+The University of the Third Age (U3A) is a learning co-operative for retired people that was founded in France and has now grown and developed so that is has a huge membership world-wide.
 U3A is derived from the idea that life has three main stages:

 Please note that the website address is: kapitiu3a.com

 Kapiti Coast U3A Constitution